MI4 Platforms

 Lead PIs

-MI4 Microbiome Research Platform
+MI4 Microbial Genomics Platform

 Lay Summary

 The human microbiome—the ecosystems of micro-organisms in us and on us—is a new frontier in health research.
 Mostly still unknown to science, these microbes permeate our skin, mouths, lungs, genitals, gastro-intestinal tracts and interact with our own cells for healthy body functioning.
-With your help, we are bringing together researchers from across the University and its hospitals to better understand the spectrum of beneficial and detrimental roles of the microbiome in health and disease, and to develop new and improved health care strategies.

 Click here for the website.

-Benoit Cousineau
+Dr. Benoit Cousineau

 Platform Title